fatimahere7/fatimahere7/README.md

 </h1>

 ## 🌟 About Me
-- Building smart contracts and Web3 apps
+- Building smart contracts & Web3 apps
 - Strong grip on **Solidity**, **Foundry**, and backend APIs
 - Full-stack dev with a love for clean architecture
 - Currently working on Blockchain Dapps